 Our UI layer and MVVM:

-The ViewModel and LiveData architectural components from Google became publicly available right around the same time that we started overhauling the architecture of the app and the benefits offered by them were very difficult to argue against.
+architectural components from Google became publicly available right around the same time that we started overhauling the architecture of the app and the benefits offered by them were very difficult to argue against.
 As such, as soon as they became available, we started using them for all new UI work.

 Our Dasher app has to provide UI and features to deal with the myriad issues that occur while delivering hot, perishable food(which is significant).
 As such the number and variety of screens and states in the app is high.
 Like any other complicated app, we had a lot of problems with lifecycle issues and communication between components.
 We decided to go with the MVVM approach for a few key reasons: